Deadlock989/IndustrialRevolution/.github/ISSUE_TEMPLATE/bug-issue-report.md

 ---
-name: Bug/issue report
+name: Issue or bug report
-about: Create a new bug report
+about: Please use this template to report issues, giving all of the details requested.
 title: ''
 labels: ''
 assignees: ''